eiriktsarpalis/typeshape-csharp/README.md

 Even though both serializers target the same underlying reader and writer types, the TypeShape implementation is ~75% faster for serialization and ~100% faster for deserialization, when compared with System.Text.Json's metadata serializer.
 As expected, fast-path serialization is still fastest since its implementation is fully inlined.

+## Known libraries based on TypeShape

+The following codebases are based upon TypeShape and may be worth checking out.

+- [Nerdbank.MessagePack](https://github.com/AArnott/Nerdbank.MessagePack) - a MessagePack library with performance to rival MessagePack-CSharp, and greater simplicity and additional features.

 ## Project structure

 The repo consists of the following projects: